Thérence Mayimba: Collegiate career

 Entering college, Mayimba saw ineligibility issues with the National Collegiate Athletic Association (NCAA) Eligibility Center.
 He was not allowed to play in his freshman season due to problems with his foreign transcript.

 Mayimba attended Junior College at Northwest Florida State College in Niceville, Florida where he averaged 8.0 ppg and 3.3 rpg.
 He helped NWFSC to a 27-6 record, a conference championship, and a final four appearance in the NJCAA Tournament.

 International career

-On June 11, 2015, Gabon national basketball team head coach Thierry Bouanga announced that Mayimba would be part of the team's 21-man preliminary squad for the AfroBasket 2015.
+On June 11, 2015, Gabon national basketball team head coach Thierry Bouanga announced that Mayimba would be part of the team's 21-man preliminary squad for AfroBasket 2015.